cfug/dio/README.md

 > Note: Just the post method suppots FormData.

-There is a complete example [here](https://github.com/wendux/dio/tree/master/example/formdata.dart).
+There is a complete example [here](https://github.com/flutterchina/dio/blob/master/example/formdata.dart).

 ## Transformer

 `TransFormer` allows changes to the request/response data before it is sent/received to/from the server.
-This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
 Dio has already implemented a `DefaultTransformer`, and as the default `TransFormer`.
 If you want to custom the transformation of request/response data, you can provide a `TransFormer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.

+> The request transformer  `TransFormer.transformRequest`   is only applicable for request methods 'PUT', 'POST', and 'PATCH'。but response transformer  `TransFormer.transformResponse` is applicable for all request methods.

+### Request flow

+Although the request/response data can be preprocessed in the interceptor, the main duty of the `TransFormer`  is to encode/decode the request / response data.
+The reason for separating the `TransFormer`   alone is to decouple the  encoding/decoding operation  and other preprocessing interceptor logic, and  in order not to modify the original request data (if you modify the request data (options.data) in the interceptor, the original request data will be overwritten, but at some time you may need the original request data).
+The Dio request flow is:

+*request interceptor* >> *TransFormer.transformRequest* >> *make request*  >> *TransFormer.transformResponse*  >> *response interceptor*  >> *the final result*。

 There is example for [customing transformer](https://github.com/wendux/dio/blob/master/example/transformer.dart).

 ## Set proxy and HttpClient config

-Dio use HttpClient to send http request, so you can config the `dio.httpClient` to support `porxy`, for example:
+Dio use HttpClient to send http request, so you can config the `httpClient` to support `proxy`, for example:

 ```dart
   dio.onHttpClientCreate = (HttpClient client) {